 Following is information regarding leaving dogs in show site buildings overnight.
 This information applies to Creative Arts, Manuel Lujan Complex and Youth Hall buildings.

-- Dogs will be allowed in buildings overnight.
+- Dogs are allowed in buildings overnight.

 In 2016, the fairground initially imposed a change preventing dogs from being left in buildings overnight?
 Why did they change their position?